sitraka-/comic-fables/Introduction.md

 <section data-background-color="#0056FF" data-state=header1>
     <style>.header1 header:after { content: "Anderson, R. et al. (2018),Speculative Anthropologies"; }</style>
     <blockquote>
-        <em>(Designing)</em> at the intersection of speculative fiction and anthropology, we find a sense of epistemological humility about the kind of worlds we could or should inhabit. <br><br> We do not know what we are capable of, and yet that need not keep us from the pursuit of <em>what ifs</em>.
+        <em>(Designing)</em> at the intersection of speculative fiction and anthropology, we find a sense of epistemological humility about the kind of worlds we could <br>or should inhabit. <br><br> We do not know what we are capable of, and yet that need not keep us from the pursuit of <em>what ifs</em>.
     </blockquote>
     <aside class="notes">
         Design does not exist in isolation, it isn't about a singular action. 📝